CodeMedic42/constructure/README.md

 ### Array

-This will validate that your value is a array.
+This will verify that your value is a array.
+This however will not verify the contents of the array.
+If you need to verify the contents then [ArrayOf](#ArrayOf) should be used.

 ```js
 const structure = Structure.array();